cybertraining-dsc/fa20-523-309/project/project.md

 As an inverse, this algorithm was chosen for its strength with fewer uneven clusters [^10].
 In comparison to Mean-shift, this maybe the better algorithm for this application.

+### 3.4 Implementation

+The implementation of these algorithms were done under the direction of the documentation page for each respective algorithm.
+The jupyter notebook used for this project is available at <https://github.com/cybertraining-dsc/fa20-523-309/blob/main/project/data_analysis/ml_algorithms.ipynb> with each algorithm having a corresponding cell.
+A benchmarking library is also included to determine the efficiency of each algorithm in processing time.
+One thing of note is the lack of functions used for the classification compared to the clustering algorithms.
+The justification for this discrepancy is due to inexperience in creating optimal implementations as well as determining that not being implemented in a function would not have a significant impact on performance.

+#### 3.4.1 Dataset Preprocessing

+Pre-processing of the cleaned datasets for the classification algorithms was done under guidance of the scikit learn documentation [^14].
+Overall, each algorithm was trained and tested with the same split for each run.
+While the split data could have been passed directly to the algorithms, they were normalized further using the built-in fit_transform function for the best results possible.

+Pre-processing of the cleaned datasets for the clustering algorithms was done under guidance of the scikit learn documentation [^10].
+Compared to the classification algorithms, a dimensionality reduction was conducted using Principal component analysis (PCA).
+This step condenses the multiple features into a 2 feature array which the clustering algorithms were optimized for, increasing the odds for the best results possible.
+Another note is the dataset split was conducted during execution of the algorithm.
+Upon further investigation, it was determined that this does not have an effect on the ending results as the randomization was disabled due to setting the same random_state parameter for each call.

 ## 4. Results & Discussion

 ### 4.1 Algorithm Metrics